obinnadyke/baun3d/README.md

 ## Overview

-BAUN3D is a unique anatomy-aware deep learning radiomics for auto-localization and segmentation of organs and tumors in volumetric CT images.
+BAUN3D is a unique anatomy-aware deep learning radiomics for the localization and auto-segmentation of organs and tumors in volumetric CT images.
 Built specifically for contouring the challenging tumor-prone organs, the architecture comprises of: deformable cross attention mechanism, gated boundary refinement (GBR) module, and a composite loss objective function for handling curriculum learning, extreme class imbalance, small tumor targets, and contour structural continuity.

 ## System requirements